thriveweb/photoswipe-masonry/README.md

 Phasonry uses [SemVer](https://semver.org/)

 Phasonry v1.x is a drop-in replacement for Photoswipe Masonry Gallery.
-The class name and plugin name will remain the same.
+Until version 2.0 is released, the class name and plugin name will remain the same.

 + v2.0 is the official start of Phasonry with breaking changes
 + v1.12.17 removes the caption addition as a figure element in the gallery